DM8tyProgrammer/mighty-articles/parsing.md

 description: Parsing is a process of converting formatted text into a data structure.
 keywords: parsing, scanning, tokenisation, parsing phases, parsing example
 datePublished: ‘2019-08-05’
-lastModified: ‘2020-12-19’
+lastModified: ‘2022-03-16’
 image: https://miro.medium.com/max/1400/1*AmS9rVgJeizwqtC0_XHGlw.png
 ---

-**Parsing** is a process of converting _formatted text_ into a _data structure_.
+**Parsing** is the process of converting _formatted text_ into a _data structure_.
 A data structure type can be any suitable representation of the information engraved in the _source text_.

 - _Tree_ type is a common and standard choice for XML parsing, HTML parsing, JSON parsing, and any programming language parsing.
 The output tree is called _Parse Tree_ or _Abstract_ _Syntax Tree_.
 In HTML context, it is called _Document Object Model_ (DOM).
 - A CSV file parsing can result in a List of List of values _or_ a List of Record objects.